When you’re facing adversity in life, remember the popular saying. “Whatever doesn’t kill you makes you stronger”. It’s actually quite true.

 Facing adversity during early trauma primes us for hardship during adulthood.
 We may have experienced problems like alcoholic parents, bullies, or even abuse, but we survived.
 Since we’ve been through these things, when we reached adulthood and something happened, we were more resilient.

 I’m not advocating childhood trauma by no means, it just is what it is.
-If you’re still struggling with adversity, here are a few tips which may help.
+If you’re still struggling with adversity, here are a few tips that may help.

 1. The mindset